opensvc/docs.opensvc.com/source/collector.forms.rst

 * **Help**

   A help message displayed as a html title.
 It appears on hover over the question mark besides the input element.
+If not specified, the icon is not displayed.

 * **Candidates**